Get Help

 Catastrophic Plan

-Catastrophic plans are available to people younger than 30 years old or to those who have been granted a hardship or affordability exemption.
-You are not eligible to get financial help to pay for catastrophic plans.
-These plans have low monthly premiums and provide the lowest level of coverage.
-Catastrophic plans offer protection when healthcare costs near or reach annual out-of-pocket cost maximums.
+Catastrophic Plans are available to people younger than 30 years old or to those who have been granted a hardship or affordability exemption from Access Health CT.
+You are not eligible to get financial help to pay for Catastrophic Plans, but you can use these plans with Health Savings Accounts (HSAs).
+These plans have low monthly premiums and provide the lowest level of coverage but require you to pay out-of-pocket for most routine medical care until you meet the high annual deductible.

 Centers for Medicare and Medicaid Services (CMS)

-Centers for Medicare and Medicaid Services (CMS) is the federal agency responsible for administering Medicare, Medicaid, State Children’s Health Insurance, Health Insurance Portability and Accountability Act, Clinical Laboratory Improvement Amendments, and several other health-related programs.
-CMS also establishes standards for healthcare providers that must be complied with in order for providers to meet certain certification requirements.
+The Centers for Medicare and Medicaid Services (CMS) is the federal agency responsible for administering several health-related government programs.
+They oversee Medicare, Medicaid, the Children’s Health Insurance Program (CHIP), the federal Health Insurance Marketplace, the Health Insurance Portability and Accountability Act (HIPAA), the Clinical Laboratory Improvement Amendments and several other health programs.
+CMS also establishes standards for healthcare providers that must be met for providers to keep certain certifications.

 Children’s Health Insurance Program (CHIP)

-CHIP is an insurance program funded by state and Federal government that provides health insurance to low-income children.
+The Children’s Health Insurance Program (CHIP) is an insurance program funded by federal and state governments that provides health insurance to low-income children up to age 19.
 In Connecticut, this program is referred to as HUSKY B.

 Claim

-A claim is a request for payment that you or your health care provider submits to your health insurer when you get items or services.
+A claim is a request for payment that you or your healthcare provider submits to your health insurance company when you get items or services.

-A co-payment is a fixed amount (for example $15) that you pay for a covered healthcare service, usually when you receive the service.
+A copayment (copay) is a fixed amount (for example, $15) that you pay for a covered healthcare service, usually when you receive the service.
 The dollar amount can vary by the type of service.

-Cost-Sharing Reduction (CSR) lowers the amount you pay out-of-pocket for deductibles, co-insurance and co-payments when you get medical services.
-If you qualify for CSR, you must enroll in a Silver level plan to get these lower costs.
+A Cost Sharing Reduction (CSR) lowers the amount you pay out-of-pocket for deductibles, coinsurance and copayments when you get medical services.
+If you qualify for a CSR, you must enroll in a Silver Plan to lower your costs.

 Creditable Coverage

-Credible coverage is one of the following plans: group health plan, individual health plan, student health plan, Medicare, Medicaid, CHAMPUS and TRICARE, Federal Employees Health Benefits Program, Indian Health Service, Peace Corps, public health plan (such as those from the US Government, or a state government, or a foreign country), or Children’s Health Insurance Program (CHIP)
+Creditable coverage is one of the following forms of coverage: A group health plan, an individual health plan, a student health plan, Medicare, Medicaid, TRICARE, Federal Employees Health Benefits Program, Indian Health Service, Peace Corps, a public health plan (such as those from the U.S. government, a state government or a foreign country), Children’s Health Insurance Program (CHIP), or a state health insurance high risk pool plan.

 Deductible

-The deductible is the amount you pay for covered healthcare services before your insurance plan starts to pay.
+A deductible is an amount you pay for covered healthcare services before your insurance plan starts to pay.
 It may not apply to all services.

 Dependent

-A dependent is a spouse, child or family member of the household obtaining health coverage under the primary applicant’s insurance plan
+A dependent is a spouse, child or other qualifying household member covered under a primary applicant’s insurance plan.

 Dependent Coverage

-Dependent coverage refers to insurance coverage for family members of the policyholder, such as a spouse, child, or partner.
+Dependent coverage refers to insurance coverage for qualifying household members of a primary applicant/policyholder, such as a spouse, child or partner.

 Essential Health Benefits

-All qualified health plans (QHP) offered through Access Health CT provide the same set of 10 Essential Health Benefits.
-While the benefits may cost more or less in different plans at different levels, you can be assured that all plans will provide:
+All standard health insurance plans, called Qualified Health Plans (QHPs), offered through Access Health CT provide the same set of 10 Essential Health Benefits.
+While the cost of benefits may vary for different plans at different levels, you can be assured that all standard health plans will cover:

 - Preventive and wellness services and chronic disease management